-The "Standards of Care in Diabetes - 2023" (Standards of Care), published by the American Diabetes Association (ADA) in January, emphasizes the following: "social determinants of health (SDOH) - often out of direct control of the individual and potentially representing lifelong risk - contribute to healthcare and psychosocial outcomes and must be addressed to improve all health outcomes."
+The Standards of Care in Diabetes - 2023 (Standards of Care), published by the American Diabetes Association (ADA) in January, emphasizes that "social determinants of health (SDOH), often out of direct control of the individual and potentially representing lifelong risk, contribute to healthcare and psychosocial outcomes and must be addressed to improve all health outcomes."

-Expanding telehealth offerings, providing web-based portals that incorporate medication adjustment, and referral to community resources are suggestions the "Standards of Care" offers to facilitate improved care of
+Expanding telehealth offerings, providing web-based portals that incorporate medication adjustment, and referral to community resources are suggestions the "Standards of Care" offers to facilitate improved care of those negatively impacted by SDOH.
+The ADA encourages